milvus-io/milvus-docs/site/en/reference/index.md

 ## Vector field and index

 To improve query performance, you can specify an [index type](index_selection.md) for each vector field.
-Currently, a vector field only supports one index type, Milvus will automatically delete the old index when switching the index type.
+Currently, a vector field only supports one index type.
+Milvus automatically deletes the old index when switching the index type.

 ## Create indexes